-When you’re ready to purchase your mobile home, start by comparing your financing options.
+When you’re ready to put down roots, start by comparing your financing options.

 What types of loans are available for mobile homes?

-If your home is designed for the road or sits on rented property, it may be considered personal property, requiring a personal loan or similar financing options.
+- Personal property.
+If your home is designed for the road or sits on rented land, it may be considered personal property, which means you’ll need a personal loan or similar financing options to pay for it.

 Compare unsecured personal loan options

 What interest rate can I expect with mobile home financing?

 The interest rate you’ll pay depends on the home you intend to purchase, the type of loan you’re looking at, the loan term and the amount you’re interested in borrowing.
 Your credit, income and existing debt will also play a role in the rate a lender is willing to offer.

 If you have decent income, good credit and your mobile home qualifies for a competitive loan, you could see approval at prevailing rates — from 5.25% to 6.00% at the time of writing.
 On the other hand, those with less-than-perfect credit who are looking for a chattel mortgage or personal loan can find interest rates that border on the upper-end of legal — up to 36%.

 Many lenders offer preapproval that can help you gauge potential approval amounts and interest rates before committing to a loan.

 How much does it cost to buy a manufactured home?